 This differs depending upon your territory.
 The licensing agencies covering most major geographical areas are now covered on our Box Office page.
 Head over there for more details!

 Using the song for the stage used to require a separate negotiation/fee from the stage rights, which may still be the case in some territories.
-However, in the U.K., and all territories from Canada to Mexico covered by The Musical Company, the performance rights to JCS and the publishing rights to Webber’s song catalogue are under the same roof.
+However, in all territories covered by The Musical Company, the performance rights to JCS and the publishing rights to Webber’s song catalogue are under the same roof.
 It is JCS Zone’s current understanding that, as long as one already has the stage rights, all a presenter needs to do is approach the publishing division separately and negotiate the grand rights for “Then We Are Decided” for use in the show context (TMC’s website in particular makes the process very easy); depending on the circumstances, it might even be used at no extra cost, as was the case with one production we are aware of.

 Between SecondHandSongs and ASCAP’s searchable database, records indicate the publisher of the song, at least in the United States, is Universal-On Backstreet Music, Inc., a division of Universal/MCA Music Ltd. As the parent company of both, Universal Music Publishing Group, licenses Andrew Lloyd Webber’s song catalogue throughout the known world, making contact for the use of a song from said catalogue (such as “Decided”) is as easy as…

 - …navigating to their website…

 - …choosing your respective territory to speak to a local representative of Universal…

 - …clicking “Artists & Writers” (or the equivalent in your area) in the top navigation bar…